Gum Disease Treatment Perth

 We can help stop the progress of gum disease by providing periodontal therapy and oral hygiene instruction.
 However, advanced periodontal disease may be harder to fix as the bony attachment of affected teeth may be severely damaged.
 It is crucial that the condition be detected and treated early.
 Prevention is always better than a cure.

 Even if you have healthy teeth, we strongly recommend that you go in for a professional checkup once every six months.
 You can go in for a scale and clean with our dental hygienists to ensure that these gum related problems are detected early and are treated effectively.
-Our hygienists will do a thorough examination and give you advice on how you can maintain good dental health.
+Our hygienists will do a thorough examination and give you advice on how you can maintain good dental health or if you require a gum treatment.
 Flossing before brushing should also become a daily ritual that you do to prevent gum disease.

 Stage 3: Severe Gum Disease

 This is a stage where the damage has gone beyond repair.
 The condition of periodontitis in this stage is so severe that most of the surrounding teeth have also lost the attachment in the gums and the jaw bone.
 There is no other option but to remove the affected teeth in such a condition.

 When the disease of the gum has gone too far or is occurring along with other dental problems, the condition is called “terminal dentition”.
 In such a case we strongly recommend removal of the teeth followed by prosthetic replacement.
 In earlier times, prosthetic replacement meant dentures.
 Now with the help of dental implant technology, all the limitations that are associated with dentures are successfully avoided.

 For those patients who qualify for dental implants, our implant specialist Dr. Strangio will provide solutions by offering a full smile reconstruction to the patient who is in the stage of terminal dentition.